Hugh Espey – Executive Director

 Hugh started as a CCI organizer in Council Bluffs in 1979.
 He did rural organizing with family farmers in the mid ’80s, and became our first ever Rural Project Director.
 In 2003, took over the reins as Executive Director.
 He grew up in Quincy, Illinois, where he still has family.
 Hugh is a life-long St. Louis Cardinals fan.
 He also likes the Chicago Bulls.

 Katie Bryan – Development and Communications Director

-Katie works with staff to execute top-notch fundraising and communication plans to elevate the value and scope of our work, and build our network of active, engaged members.
+Katie works with staff to build our people and money power to win.
 She started as our first Membership & Communications Coordinator in 2002.
 Katie grew up on Des Moines’ south side, loves a good cheeseburger, the scenic route and hosting a huge backyard polka party…in February.

 Matthew Covington – Organizer

 Matthew focuses on banking and predatory lending issues, as well as leading our Strengthen Social Security campaign.
 He came to CCI in 2007 after working for nonprofits in Minneapolis and Albuquerque.
 Matthew is originally from the Waterloo/Cedar Falls area, but still has an insatiable craving for New Mexican food, most notably anything with green chile.

 Evan started at CCI as an intern in the summer of 2012, before working full-time on the Farming and Environment project.
 After a couple of years in the student organizing and electoral worlds, he’s returned to CCI to help drive forward our base-building efforts and candidate pipeline development.
 Evan grew up in rural Story County before attending Columbia University, where he helped start Student-Worker Solidarity, a direct-action student-labor alliance on campus.
 He currently lives in Slater with his fiancée Erica.